 While many of the Library's older books, particularly those published before 1960, no longer circulate, visitors may use them on-site with the assistance of the librarian.
 The Main Collection comprises most of the original library and is now a research library.
 Highlights of the collection include: 19th century fiction, history, biography, religion, travel writing, popular science, and children’s literature.

 German American Collection

 The German-American Archive, begun in 1867, holds a wealth of documents relating to German life in America, reaching back to the earliest German settlement in 1683 in Germantown, Pa.
 Today the Archive, renamed the German American Collection, includes approximately 10,000 books and pamphlets, and 200 linear feet of manuscript collections pertaining to German-American history and culture.
 The records of the German Society itself comprise about 50% of the manuscript holdings, including the minutes of membership and directors' meetings reaching all the way back to the founding; and the records of its agency, or Agentur, which coordinated the Society's charitable efforts on behalf of needy German immigrants.
 Please click here to learn more about manuscript collections.

 Researchers wishing to use the collections may do so by emailing the librarian.

 Society members can borrow books from the lending library.
 The lending library is comprised of newer books in the GSP main collection, including a variety of German fiction and non-fiction, and includes over 1000 children’s books.
 Items may be borrowed for a period of four weeks, with the possibility of renewal.
-Children’s books are currently being added to the catalog.
+Children’s books are currently being added to a new online catalog.
+View the children's book catalog here.
 For a full list of titles, contact the librarian.

 PACSCL Finding Aids